Is it possible to combine Lightwave and IFTTT?

 What is IFTTT?

-Using the system, you create recipes which are a set of commands that work together and are triggered by a specific command, measurement, or signal.
+Using the system, you create recipes.
+These are a set of commands that work together and are triggered by a specific command, measurement, or signal.
 With the right IFTTT recipes, you can save time, effort, and energy.

 Are there any Downsides to IFTTT?